 We are excited to share our latest edition of the Compass Newsletter!
 November is National Native American Heritage Month and this issue highlights our relationships with American Indian/Alaska Indian (AI/AN) Communities at NCJTC.
 Learn about new training opportunities that just launched and much more!

-64th edition of the AMBER Advocate Magazine, final issue of Calendar Year 2025.
+65th edition of the AMBER Advocate Magazine, first issue of Calendar Year 2026.

 The AMBER Alert Training and Technical Assistance (T/TA) Program brings you a wide variety of training opportunities to improve the investigative response of local, regional, state, and tribal law enforcement to high-risk victims, children in crisis and the commercial sexual exploitation of youth.
 Through this program, you will increase collaboration, improve skills, and develop effective policies and best practices to protect and safely recover missing, endangered, and abducted children.